Remzi1993/jquery-manager/readme.txt

 Requires at least: 4.9
 Tested up to: 4.9

-This plugin let's you manage jQuery and jQuery Migrate for your WordPress website.
-You're able to select a particular jQuery and/or jQuery Migrate version.
+Manage jQuery and jQuery Migrate on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
+Use this as a debugging tool for your jQuery code.

 == Description ==
-This plugin let's you choose which version you want to use [jQuery](https://jquery.com) to the latest stable version, which is most likely not available with the latest stable release of WordPress.
+Manage [jQuery](https://jquery.com) and [jQuery Migrate](http://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
+Use this as a debugging tool for your jQuery code.

-[jQuery Migrate](http://jquery.com/download/#jquery-migrate-plugin) is also included with logging active, so that developers are able to identify deprecated code.
+By default jQuery Migrate will be loaded at the end of the body tag and with defer, also an uncompressed development build is being used with logging active, so that developers are able to identify deprecated code.

 **No** modification to the WordPress installation is made, therefore deactivation and/or uninstallation of this plugin returns your site to it`s original state.